Introduction to waste management

 Another option for human waste disposal involves packaging the waste.
 The package of waste is stored temporarily and later picked up and transported by a sanitation truck to a landfill.
-Typically, this option is used for the disposing of baby diapers.
+Typically, this option is used for baby diaper disposal.

 The van system for solid waste

-This latter option, disposing at a landfill, can be modified and adapted for adult use.
-This is a popular system used by road nomads, especially those living in vans or other vehicles that don’t have a septic tank or a composting toilet.
+This latter option, disposing of solid human waste at a landfill, can be adapted for use by someone living out of a van or other vehicle that doesn’t have a septic tank or a composting toilet.
 This van method is suitable for disposal of solid waste.

 For those interested in this method, I recommend videos on the subject on Bob Well’s Cheap RV Living YouTube video channel.

 One simple implementation of the van system is a 5-gallon bucket lined with a plastic bag.
 The opening at the top of the bucket has a toilet seat attached.
 The expelled waste remains deposited in the bag; then the bag is closed and set aside.
 The bag with waste is later put into a container outside that is in turn emptied by municipal workers into a truck which transports the waste to a landfill.

 The hippo system has two components.
 It uses a modified and streamlined version of the van system for solid waste disposal.
 And it uses the standard method of liquid waste disposal (more on liquid waste disposal below).

 The Hippo Sak, a sturdy plastic bag, is central to the hippo system.
 Boasting a 5-star rating and over 1,200 reviews on Amazon, you know these bags are good.
 When bought in bulk, the bags cost about $0.20 each.